ayatokura/ai-openscale/cloud-tutorial-adv.md

 {:pre: .pre}
 {:codeblock: .codeblock}
 {:screen: .screen}
-{:note: .note}
-{:note: .note}
-{:note: .note}
-{:note: .note}
 {:faq: data-hd-content-type='faq'}

-# Python SDK Tutorial (Advanced)
-{: #crt-ov}

-In this tutorial, you learn to do the following tasks:
+{:step: data-tutorial-type='step'} <!-- Apply to steps for automatic numbering -->

-- Run a Python notebook to create, train, and deploy a machine learning model.
+# Run a Python notebook to generate results in {{site.data.keyword.aios_short}}
+{: #tutorial-crt-ov}
+{: toc-content-type="tutorial"} <!-- Always use this value -->
+{: toc-services="containers, Registry"} <!-- Only if multi-service - use same values from services metadata above-->
+{: toc-completion-time="10m"} <!-- Use same value from completion-time metadata above-->

-- Create a data mart, configure performance, accuracy, and fairness monitors, and create data to monitor.
-- View results in the {{site.data.keyword.aios_short}} Insights tab.
+In this tutorial, you learn to run a Python notebook to create, train, and deploy a machine learning model.
+Then, you create a data mart, configure performance, accuracy, and fairness monitors, and create data to monitor.
+Finally, you will be able to view results in the {{site.data.keyword.aios_short}} Insights tab.
+{: shortdesc}

 ## Python client
 {: #in-pyc}